The Voice of the Village

 A companion exhibition, PRIDE: Photographs of Stonewall and Beyond by Fred W. McDarrah, is also on view, focusing on McDarrah’s images of gay pride and other LGBTQ parades, demonstrations, and events.

-The Voice of the Village: Fred W. McDarrah Photographs is made possible with lead support by the Edwin Barbey Charitable, with additional support provided by John and Patricia Heller.
+The Voice of the Village: Fred W. McDarrah Photographs is made possible with lead support by the Edwin Barbey Charitable Trust, with additional support provided by John and Patricia Heller.